fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程二.md

 - `out`: `ndarray`.
 Array of uninitialized (arbitrary) data of the given `shape`, `dtype`, and `order`.
 Object arrays will be initialized to `None`.

-&emsp;&emsp;Notes: empty, unlike `zeros`, does not set the array values to `zero`, and may therefore be marginally faster.
+&emsp;&emsp;**Notes**: empty, unlike `zeros`, does not set the array values to `zero`, and may therefore be marginally faster.
 On the other hand, it requires the user to manually set all the values in the array, and should be used with caution.

 ``` python
 >>> np.empty([2, 2])